How does Andersen’s Ethylene Oxide – Flexible Chamber Technology (EO-FCT) sterilization process work?

 Step four of how Ethylene Oxide - Flexible Chamber Technology works: Gas Ventilation

-At the end of the sterilization cycle, the process of ventilating the sterilization bag begins.
-A valve in the purge probe opens, allowing fresh air, represented by blue dots, to flow down the probe and into the back of the bag.
-Concurrently, ethylene oxide, represented by purple dots, is exhausted through the same probe.
+At the end of the sterilization cycle, the ventilation portion of the sterilization bag begins; 30 minutes ventilation after the 3 hours gas exposure and one hour after the 6 hour gas exposure.
+A valve in the purge probe opens allowing fresh air, represented by the blue dots, to travel down the probe and into the back of the bag.
+Ethylene oxide, represented by the purple dots, is exhausted through the purge probe.

 Step five of how Ethylene Oxide - Flexible Chamber Technology works: Active Aeration